retr0gr4d3/Infinity-Beyond/README.md

 # Alpha Testing Tools / Mod Menu
+<b>Uses MelonLoader (Mono).</b><br>
-<b> Uses MelonLoader (Mono).
-Precompiled versions are unavailable at this time, please compile using VS.</b>
+Precompiled versions are available in the releases, or you can compile it yourself from source using Visual Studio.

 Features: